-Rather than going through digestive tract and affecting neurotransmitters, blood pressure and potentially causing other harmful and addictive effects in our body – in this study, caffeine was applied topically which stimulated hair follicle directly and helped with hair loss and hair growth.
-(Source)
+Rather than going through digestive tract and affecting neurotransmitters, blood pressure and potentially causing other harmful and addictive effects in our body – in this study, topcially applied caffeine stimulated hair follicle directly and helped with hair loss and hair growth.

-As with mostly everything, caffeine work with different efficacies for everyone.
-Largely identical group of scientists performed an additional study, this time on both, female and male hair follicles.
+As with mostly everything, caffeine works with different efficacies for everyone.
+A largely identical group of scientists performed an additional study, this time on both, female and male hair follicles.
 Female hair follicles exhibited greater perception and therefore better effects of caffeine on hair growth (sorry, males!). having said that, caffeine treatment in both, males and females, continue to show promising results in helping with hair loss and improving hair growth.
-(Source)

 How do you apply caffeine for hair growth?

 As previously mentioned, tea rinses and ground coffee scrubs can help with hair growth through the same mechanism as described in the study.
 Another study had shown that caffeine absorption takes places between 2 and 20 minutes of application.
 Meaning that in order to have caffeine maximally absorbed by your follicle you need to be rinsing and / or scrubbing your hair for up to 20 minutes to derive maximum positive results of caffeine on your hair follicle.

 How to make caffeine hair rinse:

 - Tea rinse: make around 500ml of strong cup of black tea – 2 teabags steeped for 5-10 minutes should render desired concentration.
 Allow tea to cool.
 Rinse your hair with tea concentrate after your usual shampoo + conditioner routine.